00cedke/WiiUHacking/README.md

 it's easy Code Games Thread for C++ !

 # How to make it ?
-You must install libutils, dynmic_libs and freetype.
+You must install libutils, dynamic_libs and freetype.

 # Credits
 cedkeChat for the Thread Code.